-Many budget kits will feature a cheaper, unfussy shell material such as poplar, while spending more money will get you shells constructed from one or two ‘tone woods’.
+Budget kits will feature cheaper, unfussy shell material such as poplar, while spending more money will get you shells constructed from one or two ‘tone woods’.
 Common choices are birch, maple, walnut, bubinga or a combination of shells selected to deliver a complimentary sonic palette.

-Moving to an intermediate or pro level drum set
+Moving up to an intermediate or pro level drum set

-At the mid-to-professional level and above, there is a strong chance that your tastes will have become more refined, and you’ll already own one or two snares, a set of cymbals and hardware.
-So you’ll probably be looking at ‘shell packs’ at this level: your choice configuration of bass drums and toms, with matching snare drums usually available as an additional option.
+At the mid-to-professional level and above, there's a strong chance that your tastes will have become more refined - and defined.
+You’ll already own one or two snares, a set of cymbals and hardware.
+So at this stage you’ll most likely be shopping for ‘shell packs’: your personal configuration of bass drums and toms, with matching snare drums usually available as an additional option.

 While many entry and mid-level drum sets feature great quality fittings, as you progress through the price ranges you’ll be paying extra for more durable hardware, designed to live up to the rigors of being set-up and packed down repeatedly.
 Bass drum spurs, tom mounts, legs and tension lugs are all common moving parts that will wear over time, so it’s worth investing in the best quality you can afford.